The measurement tool of choice for marketing professionals

 To get a real handle on whether users are engaging with the key conversion areas of your website, the definition of goals and their conversions is vital.

 You may want a user to complete an enquiry form for lead generation, engage with a call to action or analyse the route to purchase of a product.
 Each goal can have a monetary value associated with it to reflect how much that conversion is worth to the business.

 Goals can be inferred from the data or can be implemented as predefined paths.
 Using campaign tags and linking Google ads, a thorough understanding of how a user behaves with your website gives valuable information.
 This information can lead to effective decisions and productivity on marketing, design and development.

 The choice on which to use depends on the type of interactions and behaviours that need to be investigated.
 Multiple goals can be set up to measure different aspects of the user journey.

 When a goal is achieved, it is recorded as a conversion, for example, completion of a contact form which adds a lead to generate potential business.
 It makes it very clear to see how many users are converting on chosen goal definitions which can.

 The true power of goals is found when looking at the Goal Flow and Funnel reports as it provides a visual representation of how users are engaging with them.
 Measurements of the goals and conversions are an essential component when performing web analytics.

-Google analytics provides default dashboards which can be useful to the casual observer.
-However, real power comes from creating custom dashboards that bring data to fore that is very specific to your business goals and objectives.
+Google Analytics provides default dashboards which can be useful to the casual observer.
+However, real power comes from creating custom dashboards that bring to the forefront data that is very specific to your business goals and objectives.
 The key to building effective dashboards is to understand what metrics and dimensions matter most.
-Armed with this information, one can proceed to create a dashboard that will then provide quick access to the insights these measurements provide.
+Armed with this information, one can proceed with creating a dashboard that will then provide quick access to the insights these measurements provide.

 When determining how the conversion points were realised, attribution models can reveal what is the most significant touchpoint in the conversion path, essentially reporting on the effectiveness of the multitude of communication channels.